-Here at Providence Eye, our LASIK surgeons will ask that you wear clear plastic shields over your eyes for the first 24 hours after your surgery, unless you are instilling eye drops.
-Continue to wear the shields any time you are napping or sleeping at night for 5 days.
+At Providence Eye, our LASIK surgeons will ask that you wear clear plastic shields over your eyes for the first 24 hours after your surgery, unless you are instilling eye drops.
+Continue to wear the shields for any time you are napping or sleeping at night for 5 days.
 If pets or children share your bed, you should wear shields for 10 nights after your LASIK procedure.
 Make sure they are taped on well - this will help prevent you from rubbing your eye while sleeping.

 Your eyes rest, heal and stay consistently lubricated while you sleep.
 Sleeping a minimum of 6 hours will help your corneas continue to heal.
 If you have insomnia, or “just don’t need much sleep,” you should consult with your surgeon to discuss the best way to give your eyes the rest they need during the first couple of nights after your LASIK surgery.